congtung10t2/TwitterDemo/README.md

 - [x] User can see other post which order by date (lastest first)

-- [x] User can delete their own post (By tap on the pencil symbol at the right side)
+- [x] User can delete their own post (By tap on the pencil symbol then tap delete)

+- [x] User can edit their post (By tap on the pencil symbol then tap edit)

 ### For the next update:

 - [ ] Update the photo for each user

-- [ ] User can edit their post

 - [ ] Private page for each user